 One hundred years later Merkur was acquired by the Dovo company (itself established in 1906).

 The Merkur 34C has a number of aliases.
 You may see it listed as “HD,” “Heavy Duty,” “Heavy Classic,” or even “Model 178.”
 The “C” in the model number denotes a chrome plated finish.
 A gold-tone finish version, the 34G, is also available.
 The Merkur 34C was the closest thing to a “bog standard” safety razor for a long time, though over the past few years other razors, such as the Edwin Jagger DE89 series of razors, have made it more of a horse race.

 Merkur’s time in the market and this razor’s general reputation and reliability have made it a major name in the industry.
 However even that reputation has not insulated the company from economics: Dovo/Merkur declared bankruptcy (German language link) on 21 April 2020.
 However it appears that due to the way the company is structured the Merkur brand is not affected by the bankruptcy.

-The razor head has a 0.71mm blade gap (however keep in mind blade gap is only one factor in determining how a razor shaves) and features a “scalloped” skin guard, a design that is supposed to improve the flow of shave lubricant through the razor to reduce clogging.
+What is the blade gap on the Merkur 34C?
+The razor head has a 0.71mm blade gap (but keep in mind blade gap is only one factor in determining how a safety razor shaves) and features a “scalloped” skin guard, a design that is supposed to improve the flow of shave lubricant through the razor to reduce clogging.

 The razor’s weight is 77 grams (about 2.7 oz.) and the handle is 3 inches long.